intershop/intershop-pwa/docs/concepts/configuration.md

 ### Configuring Features

 The configuration of features can be done statically by the Angular CLI environment property `features` (string array) or the environment parameter `FEATURES` (comma-separated string list).
-To configure it dynamically, use the PWA URL parameter `features` (comma-separated string list) during URL rewriting in the reverse proxy. (see [Concept - Multi-Site Handling][concept-multi-site])
+To configure it dynamically, use the PWA URL parameter `features` (comma-separated string list) during URL rewriting in the reverse proxy (see [Concept - Multi-Site Handling][concept-multi-site]).

 ### Programmatically Switching Features

 Various means to activate and deactivate functionality based on feature toggles are supplied.

 **Guard**

+Add the Guard as `canActivate` to the routing definition.
+Additionally, you have to supply a `data` field called `feature`, containing a string that determines for which feature the route should be active.
+If the feature is deactivated, the user is sent to the error page on accessing.

 ```typescript
 const routes: Routes = [